AdobeDocs/app-builder/src/pages/guides/app_builder_guides/exc_app/aec_integration.md

 #### Configuration

-The Configuration event fires when any configuration change arrives from the Shell.
+The Configuration event fires when any configuration change arrives from the shell.
 It has the same payload as the Ready event.

 ***Example:***